cttdev/sierpinski/docs/index.md

 ### Printing 🎉
-Printing the "pryamids" went relatively smoothly thanks to the checks and preparation of the model beforehand.
+Printing the "pyramids" went relatively smoothly thanks to the checks and preparation of the model beforehand.
 Initially, I was printing the first layer too fast so the MIT logo lost some detail but after slowing it down, it showed up really well.

 <p align="center">
     <img src="https://i.imgur.com/LLkTUQY.gif" alt>